keepittechie/mcsli/README.md

 ## Important Notes

-- **Application Versions:** The script installs OpenJDK 17 and downloads the Minecraft server version specified in the script.
+- **Application Versions:** The script installs OpenJDK version based and the Minecraft server version specified in the script.
+Example (Minecraft 1.20.5 will install OpenJDK 21)
 - **Updating the Minecraft Server JAR:** Check for the latest server versions and update the script as needed.
 - **Review the Script:** Always review the script's code before running it on your server to ensure it meets your requirements and to understand the changes it will make.
 - **Static IP Address:** It is recommended to set a static IP address for your server to ensure that players can consistently connect to it.